Most people have no clue what they want to do in life. And this terrifies them.

 In the end, that’s all you were probably looking for anyway.

 P.S.
-If you think this article is “just what you needed to hear”, you will also like Mind of Steel Handbook that teaches you essential rules of mental strength.
+If you think this article is “just what you needed to hear”, you will also like Mind of Steel Handbook.